-The University of Derby’s annual Nature Connections conference will take place on 20 June 2018 and the call for abstracts is open until 8th April 2018.
+The University of Derby’s annual Nature Connections conference will take place on 20 June 2018 and the draft programme is now available.
 Details and booking are available here: https://www.derby.ac.uk/enterprisecentre/events/nature-connections.
 It’s the fourth in the series and a popular forum for bringing together key research, policy and practice communities with a specific interest in connecting people and nature.
 The conference is being supported by Natural England’s Strategic Research Network.

 Our themes for this year will be: